 However, if you’re interested in building equity and investing in your future while having complete control over the home you own, then it’s time for homeownership!

-Ready to start your home buying journey?
+After evaluating the pros and cons of buying a house, are you ready to start your home buying journey?
 Begin your online application now, if you still have questions contact a Pennymac Loan Officer.
 We’ll help you evaluate your options and decide the best course of action for your unique situation.